 Let’s see the list of websites that pays users for their content.

 List of Social Networks That Pay Users for Content

 The Tsu social network launched publicly in October 2014 and has gotten a lot of media attention for its hybrid model of sharing ad revenue with users.
-In addition to giving people credit for how many page views their content receives, Tsu also compensates content creators for recruiting newcomers to join the site.
+In addition to giving people credit for how many pages views their content receives, Tsu also compensates content creators for recruiting newcomers to join the site.
 Its affiliate revenue formula resembles a pyramid, where people “upstream” from new recruits get compensated, even if they did not directly recruit the new user.

 Bubblews is a social network that pays people who contribute to the site based on how popular their content is – in other words, how many other people view their content and interact with it by commenting or taking other actions.
 Like Tsu, it’s based on advertising revenue.
 While it’s unclear what percentage of the site’s total revenue gets shared with users, the site says each content creator typically gets about a penny for each page view or interaction with their content.